yukinoshita0219/ChIP-seq-Correlation/README.md

 ## Usage

 1. Download all the files to your own disk.
-2. Edit the sample names and the genome name if you needed.
+2. Edit the sample names and the genome name if you need.
 3. Go to the directory you put the files in Terminal.
 4. Run all files starts with s(number)_ in order according its file type.